julian1/ansible-consolidated/README.md

 email, tftp, anon ftp

+snmp

 reverse-proxy kind of belongs on same node as the dns and dhcp

 http authentication on reverse proxy

+routing to aws box

-containerise dns and dhcp services? issue of dhcp relay / dhcp multicast?
+containerise dns and dhcp services
+  - issue of dhcp relay / dhcp broadcast? - no because all on same subnet
+  - gateway (host bridge) at 10.0.0.1, but dns and dhcp at 10.0.0.2
+  - upstream dns can just be set manually.

 smb using only port 445